zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: I definitely heard the phrase "EA adjacent" a lot.

 **CM**: Exactly, you hear it a lot, people have said it to me about themselves, for years and years and years.
-It's sort of this interesting phenomenon where you have you have this community, which is obvious,  it's documented on the internet, again, it's had a real effect in so many ways, but then so many people say they're not part of it, which a little makes sense, in that, you know, there aren't rationalists membership cards, EA membership cards, you know there's no official body, necessarily.
+It's sort of this interesting phenomenon where you have this community, which is obvious,  it's documented on the internet, again, it's had a real effect in so many ways, but then so many people say they're not part of it, which a little makes sense, in that, you know, there aren't rationalists membership cards, EA membership cards, you know there's no official body, necessarily.
 It's this kind of organic community.
 Why do you think even in the past people wouldn't identify?
 Is there something in your generation or in that community that doesn't want to identify?
 Some people do.

 **ZMD**: Until I had my conflict with them, I was quite happy to call myself a rationalist.
 I would not have called myself an EA, but I did give a lot of money to charity before I stopped.